ollierob/jaxrs-protobuf/README.md

 }
 ```
-You may wish to re-use code by returning a builder that subclasses override:
+If using subclasses that serialize differently, you might want to consider overriding a method that returns a mutable `MessageBuilder`:
 ```
 interface MyType extends BuildsProto<MyTypeProto> {